revo23/RecordedFuture-and-Yara-Rules/README.md

 - TTPs: (Tactics, Techniques, Procedures): The attacker’s behavioral patterns—the most painful to change

 **Overview**
-1. Export YARA rules from RecordedFuture
+1. Export YARA rules with latest malware indicators from RecordedFuture
 2. Conversion to acceptable format
 3. Scan files/logs

 **Situation**
 Treat actors can easily change a file (hash values) or infrastructure (IPs, domains) to evade detection, making threat hunting harder.
 There are various threat hunting techniques such as using hypothesis-driven threat hunting, CTI integration, AI/ML, graph-based threat hunting and adversary emulation.
-Our organization received a tip-off from regulators that the PrivateLoader Pay-per-install(PPI) provider are listing our systems in the APAC region as target systems.
-In this scenario, we look into conducting more effective threat hunting by using the latest threat intelligence via customized YARA rules from CTI platform that provides the latest adversary insight.
+Our organization received a tip-off from regulators that the PrivateLoader Pay-per-install(PPI) provider are listing on forums that our systems in the APAC region can be installed on.
+In this scenario, we look into conducting more effective threat hunting by using the latest threat intelligence via customized YARA rules from RecordedFuture that provides the latest adversary insight.

 **Task**
-Look for PrivateLoader malware downloaders in environment that have evaded current security tools (i.e. EDR).
-Scale threat hunting through automation from CTI platforms such as RecordedFuture.
-Eliminate hours of manual rule-writing with Auto YARA and Sigma rules.
+Look for PrivateLoader malware downloaders in environment that have evaded current security tools (i.e. EDR) by threat hunting using latest IoCs from CTI platform.
+Also eliminate hours of manual rule-writing with 'Auto YARA Rules' feature.

 **Steps**